 - Import Users From CSV Integration: Used to import the sample member content with extended membership detail.

-- Member Directory and Profile Pages Add On: Explore what your frontend Member Directory and individual member profiles would look like once populated with data and custom member avatars (set up using the Simple Local Avatars Plugin).
+- Member Directory and Profile Pages Add On: Explore what your frontend Member Directory and individual member profiles would look like once populated with data and custom member avatars (set up using the Basic User Avatars plugin).

 - Membership Card Add On: A simple Add On to show members a “printable” or mobile-view to prove membership.

 - Developer’s Toolkit Add On: A developer-focused tool rich in database scripts and debugging tools.
 You can also use this Add On to instantly “preview” your entire site as if you held a specific membership level.

 - Memberlite Elements, Memberlite Shortcodes, and Multiple Post Thumbnails: These three plugins are recommended for sites using the Memberlite Theme.
 They allow for extended theme features like banners, custom mastheads with fluid background images, extended theme shortcodes and more.